Nonprofit Form 990 Filing: An Essential Tax Guide

 In their paperwork, the foundation claimed to have been paying $1.9 million to worthy causes, such as a tutoring program in Oakland to help underserved students with their educational initiatives.
 However, when the Oakland school district was contacted, they claimed to have no knowledge of such programs.

 Instead of the noble programming claimed by the Key Worldwide Foundation, it was discovered that their organization was simply a way for wealthy parents to influence the admissions process for their own children.

-While we wish and want to believe that all individuals have good intentions and are honest, it’s not always the case.
+While we want to believe that all individuals have good intentions and are honest, it’s not always the case.
 Nonprofits have a valuable advantage of not paying taxes.
 And, as W.C.
 Fields once said, “A thing worth having is worth cheating for.”
 With this benefit available for nonprofits comes people who are willing to cheat the system.
 The Form 990 is designed to prevent this cheating from occurring and to catch it when it inevitably does happen.

 There are also several other reasons that your nonprofit may want to file your tax forms each and every year.
 These reasons include:

 - It holds your organization accountable.
 Filing taxes each year is a good excuse to review your organization’s financial information holistically on a regular basis.